gregory-ledenev/Vert.x-EasyRouting/README.md

 To let your module be recognized as a JSON-RPC module, you need:

-1. Subclass the `JsonRpcApplicationModule`` class.
+1. Subclass the `ApplicationModule` class.
 2. Annotate the class with `@JsonRpc` to indicate that it is a JSON-RPC module.
 3. Override the `handleJsonRpcRequest()` method to provide a `@POST` annotation with the endpoint path.